-When using a discount rate of 3.5%, the A50 project remains value for money when procured under the PFI.
-The distribution of scheme costs between construction and O&M activities - with this project's emphasis on O&M activities - does make the NPVs sensitive to alternative discount rate assumptions.
+When using a discount rate of 3.5%, the A50 project remains value-for-money when procured under the PFI.
+The distribution of scheme costs between construction and O&M activities-with this project's emphasis on O&M activities-does make the NPVs sensitive to alternative discount rate assumptions.
 However the limited (upfront) construction obligations make the PSC and the PFI 30-year cost profiles more similar and, as such, they move 'in tandem' under different discount rate assumptions.
-This is demonstrated in Figure 6 which shows both lines running almost in parallel.
+This is demonstrated in Fig. 6 which shows the trend lines running almost in parallel.
 This project's particular cost profile characteristics serve to effectively insulate the ultimate procurement decision from the choice of discount rate.
 This is a significant finding.
-It is often assumed in the literature that a reduction in the discount rate will automatically favour the PSC over the PFI.
-This finding demonstrates that the relationship is not as simple as has been assumed.
-In terms of the preferred procurement route, the impact of a reduced discount rate can only properly be evaluated through a thorough examination (and reconstruction) of a project's precise costs and cost profile.
+It is often assumed in the literature that a reduction